Missouri’s Teen Driver’s License and Insurance Requirements

 All passengers in the vehicle must have seat belts.

-Intermediate License
+Prerequisites for an Intermediate Driver's License

-With parental approval, 16-year-olds who have held a temporary instruction permit for six months can take a driving test to obtain an intermediate license.
-Along with the intermediate license application, the teen must provide a driving log showing 40 hours of supervised driving (including ten nighttime hours) that is signed by a parent, guardian, grandparent, or certified driver's education instructor.
+Along with the intermediate license application, the teen must provide a driving log showing 40 hours of supervised driving (including ten nighttime hours) signed by a parent, guardian, grandparent, or certified driver's education instructor.
 The applicant must also be free of any alcohol-related law enforcement contact in the last 12 months and have no traffic tickets for the last six months.
 A written test of traffic laws may be required if the instruction permit was held for more than one year.

 The driver can't drive between 1 a.m. and 5 a.m. unless supervised by an eligible adult.
 Exemptions also exist for travel to and from work or school and in emergency situations.

 For the first six months of holding an intermediate license, the driver can transport only one non-family member passenger under 19 years old.
 After the first six months, the driver is limited to transporting up to three non-family member passengers under 19 years old.
-All passengers and drivers must wear seatbelts.
+All passengers and drivers must wear seat belts.
 The passenger restriction does not apply to agricultural transportation.

 • Liability coverage.
 Must include at least $25,000 bodily injury per person, $50,000 bodily injury per accident, and $10,000 property damage per accident.